1994 FIFA World Cup: Seeding and drawing

-The draw was officiated by FIFA general-secretary Sepp Blatter.
-Teams were drawn by German legend Franz Beckenbauer, heavyweight boxing champion Evander Holyfield and comedian and actor Robin Williams.
-Numbers for placement in the group were drawn by actor Beau Bridges, Women's World Cup champion Michelle Akers, model Carol Alt, artist Peter Max, racecar driver Mario Andretti and Olympic gold medalist in gymnastics Mary Lou Retton.
+The draw was officiated by FIFA general-secretary Joseph Blatter.
+Teams were drawn by former and at the time football players such as Eusébio, Tony Meola, Bobby Charlton, Roger Milla, Michel Platini, and Marco van Basten; actor Beau Bridges; Women's World Cup champion Michelle Akers; model Carol Alt; artist Peter Max; racecar driver Mario Andretti; and Olympic gold medalist in gymnastics Mary Lou Retton.
+Numbers for placement in the group were drawn by German legend Franz Beckenbauer, heavyweight boxing champion Evander Holyfield, and comedian and actor Robin Williams.

 Results of the draw

-In each group, the teams will play three matches, one against each of the other teams.
-After completion of the group stage, the best two teams of each group as well as the four best ranked third places, will advance to round 16 in the knockout stage.
-This format was identical with the tournament structure being used in 1986 and 1990.
-Compared to all previous editions of the World Cup, a victory in the group stage will however now be rewarded with 3 points instead of the previously granted 2 points.
+In each group, the teams played three games, one against each of the other teams.
+After completion of the group stage, the best two teams in each group, as well as the four best-ranked third-place teams, advanced to the round of 16 in the knockout stage.
+This format was identical to the tournament structure used in 1986 and 1990 except that a win now earned three points instead of two, to encourage more attacking play.